Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 <!--- TEST -->

 This example highlights the key difference between a reactive stream and a channel.
 A reactive stream is a higher-order functional concept.
-While the channel _is_ a stream of elements, the reactive stream defines a receipe on how the stream of elements is produced.
+While the channel _is_ a stream of elements, the reactive stream defines a recipe on how the stream of elements is produced.
 It becomes the actual stream of elements on _subscription_.
 Each subscriber may receive the same or a different stream of elements, depending on how the corresponding implementation of `Publisher` works.